ahupp/unit-syntax/README.md

 Why?
 I like to use Python as a calculator for physical problems and wished it had the type safety of explicit units along with the readability of normal notation.

-`unit-syntax` works in Jupyter notebooks, standalone Python scripts, and regular packages.
+`unit-syntax` works in Jupyter notebooks, standalone Python scripts, and Python packages.

 [How does it work?](https://github.com/ahupp/unit-syntax#how-does-it-work)